legends2k/blog/content/note/grub2_recovery.md

 | Secure Boot | Disabled                                         |
 | Fast Boot   | Enabled                                          |

-Thanks to [Debian’s GrubEFIReinstall guide][]; it made me recall that the _Boot Mode_ should be UEFI; it also gave the way verify it.
+Thanks to [Debian’s GrubEFIReinstall guide][]; it made me recall that the _Boot Mode_ should be UEFI; it also gave the way to verify it.
 I’d to use a UEFI-bootable[^2] USB stick with Arch Linux ISO.
 Things were smooth thereon!

 {{< highlight basic >}}
 root@archiso / # [ -d /sys/firmware/efi ] && echo "EFI boot on HDD" || echo "Legacy boot on HDD"